broisnischal/react-num-counter/README.md

 | offset    | null  | 5 // increments by 5   |
 | seperate  | null  | "," - 10,900           |

 The development of TypeScript Version already have started !
+Let's hope that it will be fun to see what's new upcoming and more !!

 ##### License ISC